zephyrproject-rtos/zephyr/doc/kernel/other/interrupts.rst

     };

-This data consisting of the header and instances of struct _isr_list inside zephyr_prebuilt.elf is then used by the gen_isr_tables.py script to generate a C file defining a vector table and software ISR table that are then compiled and linked into the final application.
+This data consisting of the header and instances of struct _isr_list inside ``${ZEPHYR_PREBUILT_EXECUTABLE}``.elf is then used by the gen_isr_tables.py script to generate a C file defining a vector table and software ISR table that are then compiled and linked into the final application.

 The priority level of any interrupt is not encoded in these tables, instead :c:macro:`IRQ_CONNECT` also has a runtime component which programs the desired